Thursday, April 8, 2010

 After 45 minutes of pushing the doctor checked me again and the baby was 1/2 way down the birth canal but he also got a panicked look on his face.
 He said something about his arm being up over his head and his elbow sticking into me.
 He tried to move his arm but was afraid he would break his arm or collar bone.

 At this point things started moving very quickly and without a lot of communication.
 I wish they had suggested some different positions for me to get into but instead I was given a shot of Novocaine in my perineum (the most painful part of any labor I've experienced).
-I was then given a massive episiotomy and Felix was extracted by vacuum.
+I was then given an episiotomy and Felix was extracted by vacuum.